“There’s one thing about her that’s hard to ignore,

 Adam chose to use an Albertonectes plesiosaur in the book as this type has the longest neck – almost two-thirds of its body length!
 Only one fossilised Albertonectes specimen has been found – in Alberta, Canada (from where it takes its name) – but it is a complete skeleton except for the head.

-I wanted the Albertonectes in the book to have a character of its own and thought “Poppy” would be a good alliterative name.
-However, since our Albertonectes was based on the one found in Canada, I thought it made sense to check if that individual already had a nickname and if there was any evidence to suggest if it was male or female.
+We wanted the Albertonectes in the book to have a character of its own and decided to give it the name “Poppy”.
+However, since our Albertonectes was based on the one found in Canada, we thought it made sense to check if that individual already had a nickname and if there was any evidence to suggest if it was male or female.
 So Adam contacted Don Henderson, the palaeontologist who had discovered the Canadian fossil, who was able to confirm that the specimen did not have a nickname and its sex was unknown.
 I’ve previously written a few very simple non-fiction books and a great deal of time is usually spent researching and fact-checking information.
 One of the pleasures of working on this book with an expert like Adam is that, when I had a question like this, he already knew the answer or – in the few instances like this one when he didn’t – he knew another expert who did and was able to get the answer very quickly.

 To our delight, the book was accepted by Hazel Holmes at UCLan Publishing and illustrator Adam Larkum was given the formidable challenge of illustrating Poppy’s prehistoric undersea world in a way that would appeal to very young readers while maintaining a high degree of scientific accuracy.
 Working with two people called “Adam” was potentially confusing, so I quickly learnt to refer to them as “Adam S” and “Adam L”.